-Equitable distribution, however, may not mean an exact 50/50 split in Tennessee.
+Equitable distribution, however, may not mean an exact 50-50 split in Tennessee.
 Together, we will examine several factors that help to determine how your marital assets and debts should be fairly distributed.
-As a solo practitioner attorney in Franklin for more than 15 years, I have become knowledgeable and effective in handling this aspect of your divorce case with efficiency.
+As a solo practitioner attorney in Franklin for nearly 20 years, I have become knowledgeable and effective in handling this aspect of your divorce case with efficiency.
 I can assist in having business valuations performed by appropriate experts, when necessary, evaluate financial investments and bank records, and obtain accurate property appraisals to get a full picture of the assets and debts you and your spouse have acquired.

 I will work to help you evaluate the equity in your home, divide business assets if necessary, protect you from debt liabilities to the fullest extent possible and advocate for your best interests concerning fair and equitable distribution.

 Evaluating Your Full Property, Debt And Financial Picture

 At the beginning of your case, this will be one of our primary objectives.
 As your lawyer, I will help you think outside of the box to help you determine the best solutions to achieving your goals and uncovering all marital assets and debts.
 I also help clients split retirement accounts fairly in divorce.